Storage access to AWS S3 buckets

 Security configuration

-When creating an access point, you can allow users to connect only from a specific IP range or VPC endpoint.
-When you provide an IP address or VPC endpoint, the following Condition is added to your AWS statement:
+When you provide public IPs or private VPC endpoints, the following Condition is added to your AWS statement:

 {